AdobeDocs/commerce-business-intelligence.en/help/mbi/tutorials/using-visual-report-builder.md

 `Perspectives` allow you to easily toggle between different views of your data.
 Let's take a look at what's available:

-- `Standard perspective`: The standard perspective shows you the result for the matching date on the x-axis (e.g. revenue in January).
+- `Standard perspective`: The standard perspective shows you the result for the matching date on the x-axis (for example revenue in January).
 This is the perspective we're using in our Average revenue per orders example.

 ![](../assets/Standard.png)